 When spay/neuter organizations, veterinarians, and population ecologists work together, big things can happen and we can tackle complex issues together.
 Two such collaborations are already occurring.

-The DC Cat Count is a collaboration between PetSmart Charities, The Humane Society of the United States, the Humane Rescue Alliance, the Smithsonian Conservation Biology Institute, and the ASPCA.
-Together, these institutions are conducting a large, complex three year study of the population dynamics of cats in Washington, DC, and the interconnected flow of cats between free-roaming, owned pets, and shelter animals.
+The DC Cat Count was a collaboration between PetSmart Charities, The Humane Society of the United States, the Humane Rescue Alliance, the Smithsonian Conservation Biology Institute, and the ASPCA.
+Together, these institutions conducted a large, complex three year study of the population dynamics of cats in Washington, DC, and the interconnected flow of cats between free-roaming, owned pets, and shelter animals.
+Results coming soon!

 The Hayden Island Cat Project is a collaboration between the Feral Cat Coalition of Oregon and Portland Audubon.
 Together, they are conducting annual transect count surveys of an island neighborhood in Portland, Oregon to monitor the cat population and see if the island's spay/neuter program is reducing the number of cats.